ProTechEx/vgpu-proxmox/README.md

 This tutorial (and included patches) should allow you to use vGPU unlock on PVE 7.1 with the opt-in 5.15 Linux Kernel with a NVIDIA T1000 GPU.
 The GPU uses the TU117 Chip so other GPUs with the same Chip (T400, T600, GTX 1650 **NOT** Super) will probably work (no guarantees).

-### This tutorial assumes you are using a clean install of PVE 7.1, ymmv when using an existing installation.
+### This tutorial assumes you are using a clean install of PVE 7.1, or ymmv when using an existing installation.
 Make sure to always have backups!

 ## Packages